matthijsgroen/blogposts/promises-promises.md

 Promises are really cool to use to handle the asynchronous aspects of your front-end logic, and using chai, chai-as-promised and now also the chai-changes it is really good to test these kind of processes!
+If you are using Konacha to test your front-end code, be sure to checkout out [Konacha-chai-matchers gem][konacha-chai-matchers]

 Useful sources
 --------------